 DRX group: A group of Serving Cells that is configured by RRC and that have the same DRX Active Time.

+eRedCap UE: A UE with enhanced reduced capabilities as specified in clause 4.2.x.x in TS 38.306 [25].

+Editor’s NOTE: The terminology for eRedCap will be aligned with other specifications (e.g. 38.306/38.331).

 HARQ information: HARQ information for DL-SCH, for UL-SCH, or for SL-SCH transmissions consists of New Data Indicator (NDI), Transport Block Size (TBS), Redundancy Version (RV), and HARQ process ID.

 IAB-donor: gNB that provides network access to UEs via a network of backhaul and access links.